 Show All Answers

-The Department of Public Works maintains a list of all businesses that carry a drainlayer’s license in the City of Framingham.
-Click the link for the list of licensed drainlayers.
+The Department of Public Works maintains a list of all businesses that carry a Drainlayer’s License in the City of Framingham.
+Reference information about how to become a Licensed Drainlayer here.

-The property owner is responsible for the entire length of their sewer service from their house to the sewer main.
-Any manholes that are along this private service are considered part of that private way and must be maintained by the property owner as well.
-If you are in need of a drain cleaning you can look under Plumbing-Drain & Waste Line Cleaning for some possible providers of this service.
-If you are in need of a sewer repair/replacement, you can click on the link to see our list of Licensed Drainlayer’s.
+The property owner is responsible for the entire length of a sewer service from the building to the sewer main.
+Any manholes that are along this private service are considered part of that private sewer service and must be maintained by the property owner as well.
+If you are in need of sewer line cleaning, please conduct an internet search for Plumbing-Drain & Waste Line Cleaning for local providers of this service.
+If you are in need of a sewer repair or replacement, please the list of Licensed Drainlayers here.

-Blockages in the main can affect you in fixtures you may have below the sewer grade level, it is recommended that you have a check valve installed on your property.
-The device keeps the sewage from backing up into any fixtures below the level of the main.
-Prevention is a great way to deal with a main back-up because you never know when one can occur.
+4. Check valves - Blockages in the City's sewer main can affect your property when drains are located below the sewer pipe level.
+In this case, or if you’ve experienced previous backups from the City sewer, it is recommended to have a check valve installed on your property.
+This device prevents sewage from backing up into any fixtures below the level of the sewer main.